All Episodes

 That number becomes huge.

-Way bigger than 9.7%, and we have to start pointing out to the people who come up with all of this and all of their numbers and all of the figures, and God bless them for being able to do it, but the fact is we don't live like that.
+And we have to start pointing out to the people who come up with all of this and all of their numbers and all of their figures, and God bless them for being able to do it.

 If I'm on a really, really bad bridge in Duluth, it doesn't really matter if somebody's on a really, really good bridge in Arkansas.

-I don't rest assured that our government individually and as a whole is taking good care of us.
+I don't rest assured that our government, individually and as a whole, is taking good care of us.

 This thing goes on to say the number of functionally obsolete bridges in 2004 was 80,632, which accounted for approximately 17.4% of the total deck area.

-When combined, the total number of structurally deficient and functionally obsolete bridges for 2004 was 158,428 and accounted for 27.1% of the total deck area, it goes on, it goes on, it goes on.
+When combined, the total number of structurally deficient and functionally obsolete bridges for 2004 was 158,428 and accounted for 27.1% of the total deck area.

-The point is this there are some real issues in this country that we need to deal with.
+The point is this: there are some real issues in this country that we need to deal with.

-Whether the Republicans spend time on YouTube being questioned by a snowman, probably is way, way down the list.
+Whether the Republicans spend time on YouTube being questioned by a snowman probably is way, way down the list.

 Whether man somehow or another truly is affecting the environment is way, way down the list.

-And when there's a circumstance or a situation Where we're giving away our secrets to our enemies, but we refuse to give our own intelligence community the tools they need.
+And when there's a circumstance or a situation where we're giving away our secrets to our enemies, but we refuse to give our own intelligence community the tools they need,

-Apparently that's just not sexy enough to get the cameras to show up right there, right now in Washington, where they're arguing about this, and maybe not fixing the problem.
+apparently that's just not sexy enough to get the cameras to show up right there, right now in Washington, where they're arguing about this and maybe not fixing the problem.

 We're going to do what we know has to be done.